 “The internet is always going to expand.
 I don’t see it dying down anytime soon unless current federal law changes,” he said.

-The law that allows websites like RipoffReport.com and TheDirty.com to exist is the Communications Decency Act (CDA).
+The law that allows websites like RipoffReport.com and TheDirty.com to exist is referred to as Section 230 of the Communications Decency Act (CDA).
 According to the act, interactive websites (which is most websites) cannot be held legally responsible for the content they carry, because users and not the sites themselves post the material.

 In cases where the author is unknown and/or unable to remove the information and the website is unwilling to remove it, Minc works to obtain a court order to remove specific website URLs from search engine results, making it much more difficult – if not impossible – for anyone to find the information in the future.